-When allergen information is provided as part of a conversation with a customer, this needs to be backed up by the written information to ensure it is accurate and consistent.
+When allergen information is provided as part of a conversation with a customer, this needs to be backed up by the written information.
+This is to ensure it is accurate and consistent.

-If you offer food in the form of a buffet, you need to provide allergen information for each food item separately rather than for the buffet as a whole.
+If you offer food in the form of a buffet, you need to provide allergen information for each food item separately.
+You shouldn't provide it just for the buffet as a whole.

-If food is sold through distance selling, for example through a telephone or online order for a takeaway, allergen information must be provided at two stages in the process:
+If food is sold through distance selling, for example through a telephone or online order for a takeaway, allergen information must be provided at two stages in the process.
+It means providing it: